SmogDr/edar_coursebook/docs/02-rprog1.md

 An R object stores some type of data that you want to use later in your R code, without fully recreating it.
-The content of R objects can vary from very simple (the `"GoFedEx"` string in the example code above) to very complex objects with lots of elements (for example, a machine learning model).
+The content of R objects can vary from very simple (e.g., `"GoFedEx"` string in the example code above) to very complex objects with lots of elements (e.g., machine learning model).

 Objects can be structured in different ways, in terms of how they "hold" data.
 These difference structures are called **object classes**.
 One class of objects can be a subtype of a more general object class.

-There are a variety of different object types in R, shaped to fit different types of objects ranging from the simple to complex.
-In this section, we'll start by describing two object types that you will use most often in basic data analysis, **vectors** (1-dimensional objects) and **dataframes** (2-dimensional objects).
+There are a variety of different object types in R, shaped to fit different types of objects, from the simple to complex.
+In this section, we'll start by describing two object types that you will use most often in basic data
+analysis: **vectors** (one-dimensional objects) and **dataframes** (two-dimensional objects).

 For these two object classes (vectors and dataframes), we'll look at: